Mars Lander 2007... Phoenix dropping onto Mars' North Pole SERIES OF MARS SCOUTING MISSIONS »

 - The Italian Space Agency (ASI) contributed a surface drilling and soil analysis lab to the lander.
 ASI also will contribute a supply of telecom data relays.

 Cutting costs.
-Phoenix is the first project in NASA's Mars Scout program of competitively selected missions.
+Phoenix was the first project in NASA's Mars Scout program of competitively selected missions.
 Scouts are innovative and relatively low-cost elements of the space agency's Mars Exploration Program.

 The Phoenix mission is operated for NASA by the Lunar and Planetary Laboratory at the University of Arizona in partnership with NASA's Jet Propulsion Laboratory (JPL), Pasadena, California, the Canadian Space Agency, and Lockheed Martin Space Systems, Denver, Colorado.
 University of Arizona scientist Peter Smith is the project's principal investigator.
 The Mars Scout Program is managed by JPL for NASA's Office of Space Science at Washington, D.C.

-With the cost of each Scout mission limited to $325 million, NASA chose the least expensive of four projects competing for the 2007 launch.
-Phoenix, which resurrects much of the technology of the ill-fated Mars Polar Lander [INFO »], is expected to cost $284 million.
+With the cost of each Scout mission limited to $325 million, NASA chose the least expensive of four projects competing for the 2007 launch (see the others below).
+Phoenix, which resurrects much of the technology of the ill-fated Mars Polar Lander [INFO »], cost $284 million.

 The other three concepts were a Mars airplane, a sample return mission to bring Martian atmospheric dust to Earth, and a Mars orbiter.
 Each of those would have cost about $325 million.